jinghua000/my-async-store/docs/API_DOCUMENTATION.md

 <a name="namespace"></a>

 ## namespace ⇒ <code>AsyncStore</code>
 Return the async store with the supplied namespace.
 The result object has all other exports methods,and have the extra property `namespace`, means the namespace's name.
-Store with Different namespace will not make influence to each other.
+Store with different namespace will not make influence to each other.
 API declare detail check [AsyncStore](../types/core.d.ts)

 | Param | Type |